The best flexible pricing strategies for SaaS businesses

 Competitor-based pricing

-Pros and cons
+Pros and cons of competitor-based pricing

 As for disadvantages, your SaaS business is unique.
-Copying a competitor’s SaaS prices — even if its features are practically identical — does nothing to set you apart.
-Plus, by merely mimicking a competitor’s pricing page, you may miss lucrative opportunities to earn additional revenue.
+Copying a competitor’s SaaS prices – even if its features are practically identical – does nothing to set you apart.
+Plus, by simply mimicking a competitor’s pricing page, you may miss lucrative opportunities to earn additional revenue.

-SaaS pricing examples
+Competitor-based SaaS pricing examples

 Streaming entertainment companies often use competitor-based pricing.

-Check out the pricing pages for Hulu, Netflix and HBO Max.
+Check out the pricing pages for Hulu, Netflix, and HBO Max.
 The structures are similar.
-You’ll see the same key elements: plans, prices and — most importantly — service-exclusive shows and channels.
+You’ll see the same key elements: plans, prices, and – most importantly – service-exclusive shows and channels.

 The one feature that might sway customers is a show they really want to watch.